h15200/notes/system-design.md

     implementation of `page-oriented` engines used by (mySql, postgres) where reads are optimized over writes.
     There is an in-memory Page Cache and a disk B-Tree component.
 A write-ahead log keeps

+### ACID in depth

+- `Atomocity` the ability to abort the whole transaction if something goes wrong
+- `Consistency` is expecting a deterministic result when querying for the same thing
+- `Isolation` the hardest to solve.
+Concurrent requests don't step on each others toes.
+Different levels implemented by different systems
+- `Durability` when a node dies, does it have a backup when it comes back

+- Generally, the most interesting problem is in `Isolation`

+#### Isolation

+- the more isolation, the more expensive throughputj

+- Two main tiers.
+Note that these are not set at the DB level, but can usually be toggled in the config of a db.
+  - Not Serializable (weak isolation, but still counts as isolation in ACID)
+    1. No dirty reads or writes
+       - does a basic job, but certain states can still cause weird data
+    2. Snapshot Isolation
+       - better than the above, but worse than total serializability
+  - Serializable
+    - queries are done as if they are done in order. concurrent reads and writes don't change the behavior and acts as if each operation was done in order
+    - resource intense. trade-off of throughput vs true serializability
+    - uses either `two phase locking` for reads and writes, or `Searializable Snapshot Isolation`, which is an updated version of the non-serializable `snapshot isolation`.
+Two phase locking is a slightly older tech which is more resource intense, but is still used by many dbs